techiescamp/cka-certification-guide/README.md

 - KCNA + KCSA + CKA + CKAD + CKS: [kube.promo/kubestronaut](https://kube.promo/kubestronaut)

-## Organized Kubernetes & CKA Learning
+## Organized Kubernetes & CKA Learning Resource

 If you Looking for an organized way to learn Kubernetes and prepare for the CKA exam with practice questions?